sst/sst/README.md

 ### Custom domains

-You can configure the app with a custom domain hosted either on [Route 53](https://aws.amazon.com/route53/).
+You can configure the app with a custom domain hosted on [Route 53](https://aws.amazon.com/route53/).

 ```js {3}
 new Nextjs("Web", {